jeffreysorgen/golf-club-sensors/activity.md

 * wind turbine ( Is the most popular product TinyML or IoT? )
 * Continue recording _golf-swing-sensors_ progress in THIS repository
 * LED glasses which display "HIGHLND" across them
-  * Trying to acquire one of the mounts/PCB boards.
+  * **Acquire** one of the mounts/PCB boards, and maybe later design PCB myself.
 Requires Adafruit _feather_ board.
 I imagine I'd document a project just like this _golf-sensors_ one, step by step.
-  * Fun to imagine Patreon or YouTube connections also.
+Fun to imagine Patreon or YouTube connections also.
 I like the idea of offering this to fans and artists.
 Should be very fun to do, with profit potential.
   * **INCORPORATING _KWS_** for verbal commands!
 Like, "highlnd" would display "HIGHLND" across the frame, and could do "party", "love", "hearts" (heart emojis), and with special design specs I could do ANY voice commands.
 Of course limited to device capacity.
+Maybe not for the _feather_ but another that includes a microphone and capacity for TinyML.

 #